Bonfida/solana-name-service-guide/sns-book/src/sns-api/categories.md

 }
 ```

+### Get floor for a category

+This endpoint returns the current floor for a given category.
 Floor prices are given in USD value.

-### Get floor for a category

 > Request